ue22-p24/backend-flask-chatapp-steps/step.md

-# pouring SocketIO into the mix
+# pass current nickname to the JS code